deislabs/yo-wasm/README.md

 ## Publishing a project

-The project contains a GitHub action (in `.github/workflows/release.yml`) that publishes your WASM module to an OCI registry.
+The project contains a GitHub action (in `.github/workflows/release.yml`) that publishes your WASM module to an OCI registry or to the Hippo platform.

 * It publishes a `canary` version whenever you push to `main`.
 * It publishes a versioned module whenever you create a tag from `main`